Veomett/project-assignment-3-iroadtrip-corals2/README.md

             are put together to be the key (String).
 The value (Integer) is the kilometer distance between their capitols.

         buildadjacents(borders):  create HashMap "adjacents" of stateids using borders.txt file. key is the stateid of the country before the
-            "=" and value is an arraylist of the stateids of the countries after the "="
+            "=" and value is an arraylist of the stateids of the countries after the "=."
+Accounts for "()" and ignores countries that are not in name2id

-        buildbigHash(adjacents): builds HashMap "bighash" with stateids as keys gotten from name2id and a HashMap "smallhash" as value. smallhash holds all the bordering country's stateids as keys and km distance between the capitols as values
+        buildbigHash(adjacents): builds HashMap "bighash" with stateids as keys gotten from name2id and a HashMap "smallhash" as value. smallhash holds all the bordering country's stateids as keys and km distance between the capitols as values.
+Uses